dojo/docs/dojo/data/ItemFileReadStore.rst

           return ret;
         };

-        //Function to perform a fetch on the datastore when a button is clicked function getItems () {
+        // Function to perform a fetch on the datastore when a button is clicked function getItems () {

-          //Callback to perform an action when the data items are starting to be returned: function clearOldCList(size, request) {
+          // Callback to perform an action when the data items are starting to be returned: function clearOldCList(size, request) {
             var list = dojo.byId("list4");
             if (list) {